hpcleuven/VscDocumentation/source/access/generating_keys_with_openssh.rst

 Windows
 ~~~~~~~

-You can use OpenSSH on Windows also if you install the free UNIX
+You can use OpenSSH on Windows also if you :ref:`download and setup MobaXterm <access using mobaxterm>`,
+or if you install the free UNIX
 emulation layer `Cygwin`_ with the package "openssh".

 macOS